AtkLordOverAll/BashPythonInstaller/README.md

 # Bash Python Installer
 One command to install Python!

 Yes this program will download a file from the internet and execute code from within it, exercise caution!
-Theoretically if you could pass my expression to check for a valid URL and suppsoing you had a certain archive layout and file within it you could execute malicious code.
-It's __not__ my responsibility if you bugger yourself doing this.
+Theoretically if you could pass my expression to check for a valid URL and supposing you had a certain archive layout and file within it you could execute malicious code.
+It's __not__ my responsibility if you bugger yourself as a result of this.

 ## Recommended usage
 Download and extract (or just clone) and run: